 Undergraduate students from Lyon, Osage or Coffey counties who graduated from high school in 2008 or beyond are eligible for a \$1000 tuition voucher grant.
 The student can receive this grant each year for four years after they graduated from high school.
 The student must have enrolled in a higher education institution the fall semester following their high school graduation.
-The student must also enroll in at least 12 hours each semester (fall/spring) to receive the grant for the first year, and to be eligible for the remaining years, they must have completed 12 hours each semester (fall/spring) in the prior year and maintain at least a 2.0 cumulative GPA and be enrolled in at least 12 hours each semester (fall/spring).
+The student must be enrolled in a minimum of 12 hours to receive the voucher grant and must complete at least 12 hours and earn a term GPA of 2.0 for renewal each semester.
 This program is administered by the Office of Financial Aid, Scholarships, & Veterans Services.